 Grafana as a debugging tool

-Primarily, Grafana dashboards help us in debugging the application.
-If the end customer reports a problem, Grafana gives us a way to distinguish between errors on customer/server side and real bugs or loopholes in application logic.
+Primarily, Grafana dashboards help us in debugging the apps.
+If the end customer reports a problem, Grafana and Graylog give us a way to distinguish between errors on customer/server side and real bugs or loopholes in application logic.
 We track all web requests initiated by customer (using e-mail address), app admins and application itself within a given time-slot and find whom to blame by elimination.

 Unlike Graylog, used both for apps under development and in production, Grafana is used only for the apps in production.
 The only exception when it is used for an app still underway is performance testing.
 We emulate system load with JMeter, then check Grafana dashboards to see how it responds.